-Unaccompanied alien children are defined as children who cross our borders and (1) have no lawful immigration status in the United States, (2) have not attained 18 years of age, and (3) have no parent or legal guardian in the United States or no parent or legal guardian in the United States who is available to provide for their care and physical custody.
+“Unaccompanied alien children” (UAC) are defined in U.S. law as children who cross our borders and (1) have no lawful immigration status in the United States, (2) have not attained 18 years of age, and (3) have no parent or legal guardian in the United States or no parent or legal guardian in the United States who is available to provide for their care and physical custody.

 What are the Root Causes of their Flight?

-Violence: While poverty and the desire to reunify with family to attain security are ongoing motivations to migrate, violence in the home and at the community and state level is a primary factor forcing children to flee El Salvador, Honduras, and Guatemala (the Northern Triangle of Central America).
+Violence: While poverty and the desire to reunify with family to attain security are ongoing motivations to migrate, violence in the home and at the community and state levels is a primary factor forcing children to flee El Salvador, Honduras, and Guatemala (the Northern Triangle of Central America).

 Instability: Many children are left vulnerable and unprotected as local violence exacerbates the lack of economic and educational opportunities, leading to stress on the family unit and family breakdown.

-Lack of State Protection: The Northern Triangle governments fail to adequately protect children due to corrupt or inadequate law enforcement, legal systems and limited social welfare and child protection infrastructure.[v]
+Lack of State Protection: The Northern Triangle governments fail to adequately protect children due to corrupt or inadequate law enforcement legal systems, and limited social welfare and child protection infrastructure.

 What Happens Once UAC Arrive in the United States?[vi]

 Apprehension, Screening, and Transfer: UAC are typically apprehended by the Department of Homeland Security (DHS), most often at the U.S./Mexico border by U.S. Customs and Border Protection (CBP).
 Generally, DHS is required to notify and transfer custody of the unaccompanied child to the Department of Health and Human Services’ (HHS) Office of Refugee Resettlement (ORR).
 UAC are also placed in removal proceedings and issued a “Notice to Appear” in immigration court.

-- UAC from Mexico and Canada: CBP is not required to automatically refer Mexican and Canadian UAC to ORR as some may be permitted to voluntarily withdraw their applications for admission to the U.S. and return to their countries of origin.
-However, the law does require CBP to screen UAC for fear of return and trafficking, and CBP must transfer those deemed at-risk to ORR’s care.[vii]
+UAC from Mexico and Canada: CBP is not required to automatically refer Mexican and Canadian UAC to ORR as some may be permitted to voluntarily withdraw their applications for admission to the U.S. and return to their countries of origin.
+However, the law does require CBP to screen UAC for fear of return and trafficking, as well as determine whether the child is able to make an independent decision to withdraw his or her application for admission to the United States.
+For those deemed at-risk or unable to withdraw their application, CBP must transfer the UAC to ORR’s care.

-ORR Care and Custody: ORR must provide UAC in its custody with food, shelter, and clothing as well as educational, medical, mental health, and case management services.
+ORR Care and Custody: ORR must provide UAC in its custody with food, shelter, and clothing, as well as educational, medical, mental health, and case management services.

-- Home Studies and Post-Release Services: For a limited number of UAC, ORR funds home studies and post-release services by social services providers to help ensure children are released into safe placements and to facilitate family and community integration after reunification.
+Home Studies and Post-Release Services: For a limited number of UAC, ORR funds home studies and post-release services by social services providers to help ensure children are released into safe placements and to facilitate family and community integration after reunification.
 These practices promote child safety and can help reduce the need for involvement with the public child welfare system post-release.